 - The number of changes needed.

-- Whether your estate plan involves a simple trust or one that is more complex.
+- Whether your estate plan involves a simple or complex trust.

-- Whether your trust is a joint trust between spouses or consists of two separate trusts, owned by yourself and your spouse.
-If you have more than one trust, more changes are needed.
+- Whether your trust is joint between spouses or consists of two separate trusts.
+If you have more than one trust, more changes will be needed.

 - The date of your original estate planning documents.
-If the modification is being made to an estate plan that is very old, additional trust updates will probably be required.
+If the modification is being made to an estate plan that is very old, additional trust updates may be required.

-- Whether your current attorney is the same attorney who prepared the initial trust instrument.
-If not, your current attorney will need to review the document thoroughly to become familiar with its terms.
+- Whether your current attorney is the same attorney who prepared the initial trust.
+If not, your current attorney will need to thoroughly review the document to become familiar with its terms.

-To learn more about the trust modification process and gain an understanding of what it may cost, we encourage you to contact us today.
-Send us an email, join us in a live chat, or contact us using our toll free number.
+To learn more about the trust modification process and understand the potential cost, we encourage you to contact us.
+You can send us an email, join us in a live chat, or contact us using our toll-free number.